TickTeam/guide-tt/_book/android_app/8_how_to_change_my_account_info.md

 2.Click your profile picture to enter account details.

-3.Click the “Edit” icon to update your account info.
+3.Click the "Edit" icon to update your account info.
 You can change profile picture, email, username and password there.